 Common themes depicted in her work are abstract landscapes, inspired by the ever-changing beauty of the rocky Maine coastline of her youth, and harsh lines that transition to softness, demonstrating the tenet of her urban adulthood experience in Boston, New York and her love of travel.

-Maureen has worked under the direction of painter Nuala Clarke, studied at the School of the Museum of Fine Arts, Boston and The Art Students League in Manhattan.
+Maureen has studied at the School of the Museum of Fine Arts, Boston and The Art Students League in NYC.
 Recently, Maureen was in Skagaströnd, Iceland at NES Artist Residency focusing on her painting practice.
 Additionally, she was a resident at Pocoapoco in Oaxaca, Mexico, a residency which facilitated research, conversation and connection surrounding creative purpose, work, and process.

 Maureen’s work has been shown at various galleries in the New York area.